Beginners' Guide to Investing in Bonds

 Like corporate bonds, they come with ratings—either investment grade (dependable, low yield) or high-yield (higher risk, more possible upside.)
 Munis are especially appealing to high earning individuals with major income tax bills because unlike other types of bonds, their interest is generally exempt from taxes.

-Foreign bonds This is a popular way for investors to hedge against the strength of the dollar and get higher yields than they might from treasuries.
+Foreign bonds: This is a popular way for investors to hedge against the strength of the pound and get higher yields than they might from treasuries.
 A foreign bond is defined as a bond sold by a foreign country or company in the currency of wherever it’s being sold.

 Foreign bonds are not recommended for any but the most sophisticated investor.
 Since their interest is computed in the currency of the issuer, any unforeseeable blip that a foreign government might have, from political unrest to interest rate adjustments by a central bank can roil the market in unpredictable ways.